timtututu/Assessment-and-Analysis-of-Free-Throw-Performance/README.md

 # Assessment-and-Analysis-of-Free-Throw-Performance-Using-IMU-and-Object-Detection-Model
 For object detection model:
-Train by google colab (code in object_detection folder)
+Train by Google Colab (code in object_detection folder) For more yolo training data see here

 For IMU
 using Arduino_MPU6050 and I2Cdev for library